tiagocoutinho/sockio/README.md

 ### REQ-REP semantics

 Many instruments out there have a Request-Reply protocol.
-A sockio Socket provides `write_read` family of methods which simplify communication with these instruments.
+A sockio TCP provides `write_read` family of methods which simplify communication with these instruments.
 These methods are atomic which means different tasks or threads can safely work with the same socket object (although I would